 Durdle Door Beach, Dorset, England

 The best part of this iconic beach is the natural limestone arch which leads you to the aquamarine and crystal clear waters of the ocean.

 Pounding waves sweeping for thousands of years off the headland formed the arch between Man’o’War Bay and Doodle Door.
 The sandy shingle beach of Durdle Door curves from the archway and faces massive limestone mountains of Jurassic Coast.

 The ammonites, fossils, and belemnites are found well with this stretch.
 But keep in mind that the rocks fall in the area sometimes.

 So, you must be careful under the cliffs.
 But the crystal clear waters greet the tourists during summer months as they look gorgeous and the area is well known among snorkelers and swimmers on sunny days.

 Read also: Top 10 Pretty Islands in England to Visit

 Cala Agulla Beach, Mallorca, Spain

-Cala Agulla beach is known for bright and shallow sea waters.
-Cala Agulla beach is around 500m long and has the depth of 50 meters on average, being the largest beach on the eastern part of the island.
+Cala Agulla beach is known for its bright and shallow sea waters.
+Cala Agulla beach is around 500m long and has a depth of 50 meters on average, being the largest beach on the eastern part of the island.
 You can rent parasols and sunbeds.
 It has toilet facilities available, and lifeguards are assigned for their duties.